What happens when you sustain a head injury during an accident?

 Can’t remember when you bought your present helmet?
-Check the chin strap or permanent labeling.
-New helmets must have the month and date of production stamped on it.
+Check the chin strap or permanent labelling.
+New helmets must have the month and date of production stamped on them.
 If there’s no date at all, you should definitely replace your helmet – now!

 For more info on Helmet Safety, visit HELMET CHECK